50+ things to do this weekend in Newport County

 - Atlantic Resort – Phenix Ave at 7 pm

-- Atlantic Sports Bar & Restaurant – Joey Mac at 8:30 pm
+- Atlantic Sports Bar & Restaurant – Triple Threat at 8:30 pm

 - Buskers Irish Pub – Brian Twohey at 9 pm